ImDom/BeaconPush-PHP/README.md

 	// Send an event (+data) to all users in the channel "theBestChannel"
 	$beaconpush >send_to_channel('theBestChannel', 'newMessage', array('message' => 'Hello world!'));

-and in your "base" html file, include following before your closing body tag
+In your html file, include the following line before your closing body tag

 	<?php print $beaconpush >embed(); ?>